Do you remember when you tried to ride a bicycle for the first time?

 Have you ever tried to master a new musical instrument?

-Most likely, firsts attempts to synchronise a new set of complex actions will always be very hard.
+Most likely, firsts attempts to synchronize a new set of complex actions are always difficult.
 Once we become more skilled, these movements start to require less conscious awareness until everything begins to flow naturally.

-Have you ever wondered what type of brain processes guide these automatic movements?
-If the answer is yes, then you have already confronted one of the most powerful inner forces which drives human behaviour – the subconscious mind.
+All these automatic movements are guided by one of the most powerful inner forces which drives human behavior – the subconscious mind.

 Subconscious Mind: Where Does It Hide?